 Next, you should drain the water and clean your hot tub thoroughly.
-If there’s too much foam, you may have to replace the filters and even do a line flush.
-If you don’t have hot tub cleaner, you can use one part white vinegar and four parts of water to thoroughly clean the interior surface of the spa.
+If there’s too much hot tub foam, you may have to replace the filters and even do a line flush.
+If you don’t have a hot tub cleaner, you can use one part of white vinegar and four parts of water to thoroughly clean the interior surface of the spa.

 If you’re in a hurry, you can use a hot tub foam remover as well.
 However, this is a temporary measure and it’s really important to hire a professional who can check your filters and see if they need to be replaced.

 How To Prevent Hot Tub Foam From Happening

 Fortunately, it’s really easy to prevent foamy water, since much of it is caused by the personal care products we use and the oil our body produces.

 Never step inside the spa without taking a shower first to rinse off, and make sure your guests follow this rule, as well.